Saving time and sparing developers from bureaucracy: how business process automation changes company life

 Business process automation in HR

-1. In startups or small companies almost everything can be settled over a cup of coffee: to approve a vacation, for example, two employees who cover for each other just need to agree.
+In startups or small companies, almost everything can be settled over a cup of coffee:

-4. Today we have almost 100 people on staff.
-The HR department has 18 core business processes automated: developers and other employees don't waste time running around with paper applications for vacation or time off, and approve sick leave in one click.
+In the HR department's work, 18 core business processes are automated: developers and other employees no longer waste time running around with paper applications for vacation or time off, and they approve sick leave in one click.
 It has also become easier for us to focus on their development and career growth.
-Let's compare working in a company without automation and in one with it.
+Let's compare what working is like in a company without automation and in one with it.

 Vacation, sick leave, time off